Content on this page was generated by AI and has not been manually reviewed.

 • Limitations: It doesn’t automatically hide your identity from all trackers or mask your IP for every app on your device.
 If you need device-wide anonymity or protection for all apps, a full VPN is a better fit.

-How to enable Microsoft Edge Secure Network on desktop
+How to enable Microsoft Edge Secure Network on desktop K edge effect 2026

 • Open Microsoft Edge and go to Settings and more the three-dot menu > Settings.